Nautical fiction: The working class at sea

 Writing about the men below decks required a different approach.
 For example, James Hanley describes Traven's Death Ship (1934), as "the first real book about the lives for'ard of the bridge".
 The novel portrays what Hanley calls the "real, horrible, fantastic, but disgustingly true".
 Hanley's own early novel Boy has been described as "truly disturbing novel", and explores sexual abuse of a teenage youth aboard a cargo ship.
 According to Paul Lester the "opening pages of Jim Phelan's Ten-A-Pennry People, resembles Boy", and this novel continues with details of how life as a stoker "will destroy a man physically".
 George Garrett in his short stories also wrote "about life among harsh realities" on both land and at sea.
 The works of these writer diverges greatly from earlier writers who use more romantic depictions of upper-class men at sea, like Fenimore Cooper, Melville (even Redburn) and Joseph Conrad, depicting what critic Alan Ross called men generally "found covered in grease below decks".
 Garrett wrote, that "[Conrad] could write romantically and vividly of a ship in heavy sea, but when it came to men aboard he wrote as a conservatively-minded officer", and criticizes Conrad's depiction of the sailor Donkin as a villain in his novella Nigger of the Narcissus.

 Japanese authors have also explored working-men's life at sea.
 Takiji Kobayashi's Kanikōsen (1929) (The Crab Cannery Ship, 2013)) describes the exploitation of Japanese crab fishermen by ship owners from a left-wing point-of-view.
-The book has been made into a film and manga.
-While Right-wing novelist Yukio Mishima, in his novel Gogo no Eikō (1963) (The Sailor Who Fell from Grace with the Sea,1965), chronicles the story of Ryuji, a sailor with vague notions that a special honor awaiting him at sea.
+The book has been adapted into film and manga multiple times.
+Right-wing novelist Yukio Mishima, in his novel Gogo no Eikō (1963) (The Sailor Who Fell from Grace with the Sea,1965), chronicles the story of Ryuji, a sailor with vague notions of a special honor awaiting him at sea.

 Life ashore

 Another aspect of sailors' lives is their experiences of sailortown, that area of public houses, brothels, lodgings, etc., close to the docks which caters to their needs away from home.
 Herman Melville describes in Redburn Liverpool's sailortown.
-There are also works that deal with their experiences in their home port and those of their families ashore.
+There are also works that deal with their experiences in their home port after leaving sailing behind, often reminiscing and longing for life at sea again.
+The old salt as a nautical storyteller is a common character.

 Carsten Jensen's Vi, de druknede (We, the drowned, 2006) not only deals with men at sea but also encompasses the lives of boys growing up with dreams of becoming sailors and the experiences of the wives – and widows – of the seamen.
 James Hanley is another author who explores not only life afloat but the experiences of them and their families on land, especially in his series of five novels The Furys Chronicle.